-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year are described below.
+The key assumptions concerning the future and other key recoverable amount for the different cash generating units, sources of estimation uncertainty at the reporting date that including a sensitivity analysis, as further explained in Note 12. have a significant risk of causing a material adjustment to the The Group tests annually whether goodwill has suffered any carrying amount of assets and liabilities within the next financial impairment. year are described below.
 The Group based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
-However, estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised, if the revision affects only that period, or in the period of the revision and future periods, if the revision affects both current and future periods.
+However, estimates and Provisions for inventory obsolescence underlying assumptions are reviewed on an ongoing basis.
+Revisions to accounting estimates are recognised in the period Provisions are made with reference to the ageing of inventory in which the estimate is revised, if the revision affects only that balances and the view of management as to whether amounts period, or in the period of the revision and future periods, if the are recoverable.
+Provisions for inventory obsolescence are revision affects both current and future periods. determined with consideration to latest sales forecasts.